 - How much will it cost?

+- What return will I get?

 - Can I afford it?

 - How much deposit will I need?

 - What type of mortgage do I want?

 - Will I get a mortgage?

-The home loan market is complex.
-There are so many different mortgages to choose from.
+The buy-to-let market is complex.
+There are many different mortgages to choose from.